Our Essential Services

 The eligibility for this type of work permit depends fully on your professional qualifications.
 According to the Spanish Ministry for immigration, a high-skilled worker is:

-- the manager of highly qualified staff of large businesses, corporate groups, or SMEs in strategic sectors;
+- the manager of highly qualified staff of large businesses, corporate groups, or Small and medium-sized enterprises (SMEs) in strategic sectors;

 - the manager of highly qualified staff of business projects in the general interest;